Chickasaw National Recreation Area: Platt National Park

 Visitors soon thronged to the new national park.
-Both the St. Louis-San Francisco Railway (Frisco) and the Atchison, Topeka and Santa Fe Railway (Santa Fe) had built spur lines to Sulphur, which became the main entrance to the park.
+Both the Sulphur Springs Railway (later the St. Louis-San Francisco Railway or "Frisco") and the Atchison, Topeka and Santa Fe Railway ("Santa Fe") had built spur lines to Sulphur, which became the main entrance to the park.
 According to the National Park Service (NPS), in 1914, Platt had more visitors than either Yellowstone or Yosemite.

 In the 1930s, crews of the New Deal Civilian Conservation Corps developed the park's infrastructure, applying then-popular ideas of landscape design to create a tranquil and scenic oasis.
 The environment built during this time has remained well-preserved, and was designated a National Historic Landmark in 2011.

 Creation of CNRA

 Platt National Park was abolished by Congress and made part of the much larger Chickasaw National Recreation Area (CNRA) in 1976, which included Lake of the Arbuckles.

-In 1983, the city of Sulphur traded the 67 acre to the recreation area in exchange for a strip of land above the State Highway Seven bridge.
+In 1983, the city of Sulphur traded the 67 acre to the recreation area in exchange for a strip of land above the State Highway 7 bridge.

 In 2011, the United States Mint issued a quarter featuring the Chickasaw's Lincoln Bridge, a limestone bridge built in 1909 to commemorate the 100th birthday of Abraham Lincoln, as part of its America the Beautiful Quarters series.